ease-crc/soma/README.md

 *   Base release for starting the changelog!
 Yay, now you get information why stuff might break!
     <details>
         <summary>Details</summary>
         The SOMA ontologies can now be accessed via a version IRI, e.g., <a href="INSERT VERSION IRI EXAMPLE HERE">INSERT_VERSION_IRI_EXAMPLE_HERE</a>.
 These are guaranteed to stay the way they are.
-The basic ontology IRI, e.g., <a href="http://www.ease-crc.org/ont/SOMA.owl">http://www.ease-crc.org/ont/SOMA.owl</a>, now refers to the newest version that is available (not neccessary associated to a stable release)
+The basic ontology IRI, e.g., <a href="http://www.ease-crc.org/ont/SOMA.owl">http://www.ease-crc.org/ont/SOMA.owl</a>, now refers to the latest version that is available (not neccessary associated to a stable release), and is referred to "Upcoming" at the top!
     </details>